The-OpenROAD-Project/OpenLane/doc/PDK_STRUCTURE.md

 - `common_pdn.tcl` Pdn configuration file.
 Refer to PDN configuration [section](#pdn-configuration-file).
 - `<standard cell library>/config.tcl` standard cell library configuration file which contains information specific to that SCL.
 It can override PDK configuration file.
 - `<standard cell library>/tracks.info` Contains information about the metal layers offsets and pitches.
 Refer to tracks configuration file [section](#tracks-info-file)
-- `<standard cell library>/no_synth.cells` that should contain the list of newline-separated cell names to trim during synthesis (to not use them in synthesis)
+- `<standard cell library>/no_synth.cells` that should contain the list of newline-separated cell names to trim during synthesis (to not use them in synthesis).
+More in this [section](#no-synthesis-cells-file).

 ## PDK Variables